Cameron "red carpet" jibe at G20 summit irks French

 Lawmaker Claude Bartolone said those French that did move to London to benefit from lower tax rates always ended up returning to France for medical care and to school their children because public services "no longer exist" in Britain.

-France's European Affairs minister, Bernard Cazeneuve, dismissed the comments as misplaced "British humour."
+France's European Affairs minister, Bernard Cazeneuve, dismissed the comments as misplaced "British humor."

 Hollande refused to be drawn into the row, telling reporters in Los Cabos that Europe must show unity at a time of crisis, before adding: "We're always happy to put our fiscal policies up for comparison."